linuxserver-archive/docker-lychee-armhf/README.md

 ## Versions

++ **15.01.19:** This image is deprecated.
+Please use the multi-arch images at linuxserver/lychee
 + **04.09.18:** Rebase to alpine 3.8, switch to LycheeOrg repository.
 + **08.01.18:** Rebase to alpine 3.7.
 + **29.05.17:** Rebase to alpine 3.6.